Hugius/FabiEngine3D/doc/markdown/PERFORMANCE.md

 - Make use of LOD model entities to improve the performance on high-poly meshes.
 - Lower the graphics/lighting quality to improve performance if necessary.
-- Clear the messages in the engine logging console if a lot of messages are printed.
+- Clear the messages in the logging console if a lot of messages are printed.
 - Make sure your GPU is giving the maximum computing power to the engine, so check your graphics card settings.
 - Capturing a reflection entity can take some time (especially when loading a world).
 - Use the face culling optimization in model entities as much as possible.